angelamhkim/Getting-and-Cleaning-Data-Course-Project/README.md

 5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The script itself ("run_analysis.R") is separted into four parts that fit into the project requirements.

+# Code Book
+The code book contains information on the variables found in the final table produced by the R Script.